aptivator/simple-dropdown/README.md

 (`""`).

 `selected` is a value with which a `simple-dropdown` instance must be initialized.
-The value must occur in the items data.
+The value must occur in the items' data.
 If `selected` is an unknown value, then a warning will be displayed and a component's value will be set to the empty space (`""`).

 A component's behavior is also affected by the `disabled` and `name` attributes.
 The former disables a component.
 The latter is an alias under which a component's value is included within a form data.

+`simple-dropdown`, by default, adds `tabindex` attribute and sets it to `0`.
+This operation is ignored if `tabindex` is already set.

 #### Component Properties